"I do this not to appease a murderer. I do it to reassure the public," the chief says

 A federal arrest warrant affidavit said Dorner’s burned-out truck was found on the property of a known associate in the Big Bear Lake area Thursday afternoon.

 There has been no sign of Dorner since Thursday, and there has been speculation, based in part on the affidavit, that he has possibly crossed state lines into Nevada or made his way into Mexico.

 Authorities say Dorner spent at least two days in the San Diego area after the shooting of Quan and her fiance.
 Dorner’s ID and some of his personal belongings were found Thursday at the San Ysidro Point of Entry at the U.S.-Mexico border, according to the affidavit.

 Dorner’s ID and some of his personal belongings were found Thursday at the San Ysidro Point of Entry at the U.S.-Mexico border, according to the affidavit.

 Border patrol agents have been searching cars crossing into Mexico for signs of Dorner, while authorities have searched a home Dorner owned in Las Vegas and one owned by his mother in La Palma, California.

-Two sailors also reported Dorner, a former Navy lieutenant, approached them at the San Diego-area Point Loma Naval Base, and local police allege he attempted to steal a boat.
+Two sailors reported that Dorner, a former Navy lieutenant, approached them at the San Diego-area Point Loma Naval Base, and local police allege he attempted to steal a boat.

 Even so, the focus of the manhunt remains on the San Bernardino Mountains where the search has been slowed by heavy snowfall.